l33t-c0d3r-66/Health-Insurance-Management-System/README.md

 # Health-Insurance-Management-System
 <li> A Health Insurance Project created with JavaFX and Hibernate Framework.
 <li> This Project is built using IntelliJ Idea JFeonix for Material UI and SceneBuilder.
+<li> CSS was used for Coloring and Some Styling.
 <li> Maven was used as built tool.
+<li> This Project can be used by Health Insurance Companies for their Insurance Management Task.

 ## What is JavaFX?
 <li> JavaFX is a software platform for creating and delivering desktop applications, as well as rich web applications that can run across a wide variety of devices.